-Services PMI in Russia averaged 52.17 points from 2010 until 2021, reaching an all time high of 58.50 points in July of 2020 and a record low of 12.20 points in April of 2020.
+Services PMI in Russia averaged 51.93 points from 2010 until 2022, reaching an all time high of 58.50 points in July of 2020 and a record low of 12.20 points in April of 2020.
 This page provides the latest reported value for - Russia Services PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Russia Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.
+Russia Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on May of 2022.

 Services PMI in Russia is expected to be 50.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Russia Services PMI is projected to trend around 52.00 points in 2023, according to our econometric models.